sboesebeck/morphium/MorphiumDoku.md

 *   `queryObject.asIterable(100)` will step through the result list, 100 at a time
 *   `queryObject.asIterable(100,5)` will step through the result list, 100 at a time and keep 4 chunks of 100 elements each as prefetch buffers.
 Those will be filled in background.
 *   `MorphiumIterator it=queryObject.asIterable(100,5); it.setMultithreaddedAccess(true);` use the same iterator as before, but make it thread safe.

+Internally the default iterator does create queries that are derived from the sort of the query, if there is no sort specified, it will assume you want to sort by `_id`.

+If you use the prefetching iterator, keep in mind that this will use skip and limit functionality in order to prefetch those chunks of data in parallel.
+But this showed some degration in performance for huge collections (skip seems to be longer and longer).

 ### Storing